githotto/osxgmp/README.md

 Public License version 3, or the GNU General Public License version 2.
 More on this on page 1 of the gmp-man-6.0.0a.pdf document.
-* All the Objective-C and Swift code files are licensed under the terms of the GNU General Public License version 3 (see COPYINGv3), or any later version.
+* All the Objective-C and Swift code files are licensed under the terms of the GNU Lesser General Public License version 3 (see COPYINGv3), or any later version.
+* Note: If you are using any code of this project in an app submitted to the AppStore, I would love to hear it such that I can make a list of references to Apps benefitting from my work.
+Thanks in advance!